gearsincorg/FTCVuforiaDemo/README.md

 This linear opmode demonstrates one way to use Vuforia to track target images.
 It has been provided as Technology Outreach by FTC Team 2818 G-FORCE from Accident MD.

-Search YouTube for video tutorial and code walk-through.
+Search YouTube for "2818 FTCVuforiaDemo" to locate a Video tuorial and walkthrough.

-Search for "2818 FTCVuforiaDemo"
+This code was written to be compatible with FTC_SDK V 2.62 (Dec 2016).

-This code was written to be compatible with FTC_SDK V 2.62 (Dec 2016) Place any of the four 2016/17 images on the field perimeter.
+Place any of the four 2016/17 images on the field perimeter.

 To test the OpMode, do the following: